asimpletune/readout/README.md

 This project is extremely early in its development.
 The premise is that when it comes to writing actual content, you probably don't need anything besides markdown.
 As a huge fan of it, I'd like to be able to write all of my "word-stuff" in good ol' markdown, but insert it nicely into a page.

 What you see so far is just a very rough prototype, more to come.
+This README is rendered on the [readout site](http://asimpletune.github.io/readout/)

 ## Installation